gabriele-h/almapipo/README.md

 # About *almapipo*

-almapipo is short for "ALMa API Client with POstgres".
+almapipo is short for "ALMa API client with POstgres".

-The intention of having an implementation with a Postgres DB is to store the following information:
+The intention of having an implementation with a Postgres database is to store the following information:
 * List of IDs for which an API call was made
-* Were the calls successful
+* Were the calls successful?
-* Responses for all successful calls
+* Response contents for all successful calls (except DELETE, as there are no contents)
 * Request content sent to the API for successful PUT/POST calls
-* Response content received from the API for successful PUT/POST calls
 * CSV files that were used as an input for the API calls

 This way it should be easy to determine which API calls need to be